Visa requirements for British citizens: Non-ordinary passports

-Holders of exclusive categories of British passports have this visa-free access, to: China (diplomatic passports), Kuwait (diplomatic or official passports), Mongolia (diplomatic or official passports), Qatar (diplomatic or official passports and British Diplomatic Messenger or Queen's Messenger Passports) and the United Arab Emirates (diplomatic or official passports).
+Holders of exclusive categories of British passports have this visa-free access, to: China (diplomatic passports), Kuwait (diplomatic or official passports), Mongolia (diplomatic passports), Qatar (diplomatic or official passports and British Diplomatic Messenger or Queen's Messenger Passports) and the United Arab Emirates (diplomatic or official passports).
 Holders of diplomatic or service passports of any country have visa-free access to Ethiopia, and Zimbabwe.
 Holders of British official and diplomatic passports require a visa for South Africa.

 Non-visa restrictions

-Temporary requirements related to the COVID-19 pandemic

-Owing to the COVID-19 pandemic, several countries have temporarily suspended visa-free entry for British citizens:

-Argentina - Visa required until further notice.

-Australia - Visa required until further notice.

-India - Britain was not on the list of 156 countries whose nationals had the Electronic Visa restored as of 1 April 2021.

-Japan - Visa required until further notice.

-Macao - Visa required until further notice.

-New Zealand - Visa required in most cases until further notice.
-Limited visa-free travel possible for British citizens arriving from Australia or the Cook Islands.
-Visa-free transit allowed in some cases.

-Taiwan - Visa required until further notice.

-Most countries have also imposed additional non-visa requirements such as the need to show a COVID-19 vaccination record.

 Travel consequences of Brexit

 On 23 June 2016, a majority of the British electorate who voted, did so to leave the European Union in a nationwide referendum.

 In March 2017, the UK sent notification of their intention to leave the EU to the European Council through Article 50 of the Lisbon Treaty.
 British citizens ceased to be EU citizens upon the UK's departure from the EU thus forfeiting the rights of citizens.

 The UK withdrew from the EU on 31 January 2020, but British citizens retained the right of freedom of movement until the transitional period ended on 31 December 2020.

 From 1 January 2021, when EU law ceased to apply to the United Kingdom, British citizens are afforded visa-free visits to the Schengen Area, for 90 days in any 180-day period.
 British citizens also enjoy visa-free entry to Bulgaria and Romania.

-From sometime in 2022, most visa-exempt travellers seeking entry to the EU and EEA must apply and pay for travel authorisation through ETIAS.
+From sometime in 2026, most visa-exempt travellers seeking entry to the EU and EEA must apply and pay for travel authorisation through ETIAS.
 This was confirmed on 12 September 2018 and has no exception, yet agreed, for British citizens.
-This excludes British-Irish travel which is governed by laws that pre-date the European Community.
+This does not affect British-Irish travel which is governed by laws that pre-date the European Community.

 When in a non-EU country where there is no British embassy, British citizens no longer have the right to consular protection from the embassy of any other EU country present in that country.